 10/23/2017 ~ See that slight arc of white above the Sterlite label?
 It tells me I have a black widow living under the rim of my kitchen compost container.
 I can see that it’s built its web between the container and the Clorox bottle I left sitting there waiting for another use.

 The black widow, which I saw once, is doing a tidy job of catching fruit flies, but … if I forget it’s there I might grab the lid latch and … get an unwelcome surprise.
 I suspect that in reality the black widow would be surprised and retire rather than bite me.
 Still.

 I’ve taken a couple photos to show you want a typical black widow web looks like.
 Basically, it looks like the most common Halloween web used for decoration.
 It’s not the pretty garden spider web made with architectural precision.

-The closeup, above give a clearer idea of the matted look of a black widow web.
+The closeup above gives a clearer idea of the matted look of a black widow web.
 To see the fruit flies that it’s caught I’d have to enlarge the picture too much to fit easily on a cell phone screen.
 But, let me assure you, the web has been effective.

 My task for this afternoon is taking the container outside and emptying the compost into my garden, TubTrug full by TubTrug full.
 With… gloves on.

 8/29/2015 ~ In tying a sagging tomato branch, I noticed a spider on top of a black widow.
 At first all I could see of the black widow were its characteristic long, black legs.
 Given the arrangement of the two spiders, clearly the black widow had seen its day.

 The spider on top, the winning spider, looked like a jumping spider, but not one with the red back.

 When I took the picture, the top spider moved.
 I wish my picture had turned out clearer.